synexTG/mediadiscordrichpresence/README.md

 - Add an option to disable rich presence between certain hours
 - Add tray icon with a possible configuration window
 - Add show and hide console to the tray menu (default will be hidden)
+- Add a json database which saves already to imgur uploaded file links to avoid unnecessary image uploads

 ## Example Config
 ```json